arnavb/cpp14-project-template/doc/setting_up_ci.md

 \section codacy Codacy

 Of all the continuous integration tools, Codacy was the easiest to set up.
 All you have to do is visit the Codacy website and enable your repository.
 After running checks using Cppcheck (Beware of false positives), you will get a badge that can be placed in your README.md.

+\section codecov Codecov.io

+Codecov is a tool that is used for hosting code coverage.
+The code coverage in this project is generated using a module `cmake/Modules/CodeCoverage.cmake` which uses LCOV/Genhtml to create coverage reports.
+This report is then uploaded to codecov.io at the end of every successful Travis build.

 \section coverity_scan Coverity Scan